-The office of Environmental Health and Occupational Safety coordinates the collection and disposal of hazardous wastes on all MC campuses, without charge to any department.
+The office of Public Health & Environmental Safety (PHES) coordinates the collection and disposal of hazardous wastes on all MC campuses, without charge to any department.
 We maintain a contract with an EPA registered disposal company that sends wastes to EPA registered and legally permitted Treatment, Storage & Disposal facilities.
 EPA regulations make improper disposal, whether intentional or accidental, punishable by fines and/or imprisonment.
 By centralizing the collection, packaging, transportation and disposal through a verified contractor, we help everyone at MC to comply with environmental laws.
-If you have a chemical, biological or radioactive material that you no longer need, please contact the Environmental Health and Occupational Safety office for proper disposal.
+If you have a chemical, biological or radioactive material that you no longer need, please contact PHES office for proper disposal.
 Remember that the college is a “business” and subject to laws that do not apply to homeowners and residences.

-Environmental Health and Occupational Safety partners with academic departments (Bioscience Chemistry, Art, Theater, Landscape Tech, Geology, Physics, etc.) as well as, non-academic offices such as, campus maintenance, grounds, building services, etc. Environmental Specialists communicate with representatives of these departments or operations prior to a waste pick-up.
+Public Health & Environmental Safety partners with academic departments (Bioscience Chemistry, Art, Theater, Landscape Tech, Geology, Physics, etc.) as well as, non-academic offices such as, campus maintenance, grounds, building services, etc. Environmental Specialists communicate with representatives of these departments or operations prior to a waste pick-up.
 A “hazardous waste generator” can be an individual, a department, or a College campus.
 Areas at the College that generate hazardous waste include laboratories, art and photography studios, swimming pools, print shops, automotive maintenance areas, paint shops and other facilities.

 The hazardous waste program applies to anyone at the College who generates hazardous waste.
 It provides guidelines for the proper handling, storage, labeling, and packaging of hazardous wastes prior to their pickup for disposal.
 It does not cover the special category of infectious waste, for which a separate safety program exists.